research with consequence

 presentations

-EPIC Team Provides Testimony to the Senate Appropriations Subcommittee on PreK-12
+EPIC Provides Testimony to PreK-12 Senate Appropriations Subcommittee

 EPIC team members Madeline Mavrogordato and Jason Burns provided Testimony to the Michigan Senate Appropriations Subcommittee on PreK-12